PechimuthuMithil/Tennis-Scheduler/README.md

                   |----thread to schedule double's games---->|
 ```
 # Assignment 2
-For assignment 2, the required source files are `client.c`, `server_schedule.c` and `server_play.c`.
+For assignment 2, the required source files are `client.c`, `server_schedule.c`.
 I have tried to mimic the actual world scenario in the sports complex through these programs for scheduling tennis games.
 Additinally, I have tried to decouple the working of the servers and the clients as much as I can.
 ## Features
 ### Client
 1) The `client.c` loops through the rows of the input csv, and makes connection with the scheduling server (mimics attendant sitting in issuing complex) when the arrival time in the row is equal to the global time.
 2) After this the client non-blockingly waits for a recieve from the server for 30s (one second is one minute) with respect to the global time.
 After which it times out.
-3) If the client gets a shcedule (i.e. the set of players it will play with, start time, end time etc..) it (each client) will initiate a connection (after global time equals the start time recieved) with the playing server (mimics actually entering into the court and playing).
+3) If the client gets a shcedule (i.e. the set of players it will play with, start time, end time etc...) it (each client) will go to play the game by actually sleeping for the suration of the game (mimics actually entering into the court and playing).
 4) After playing, every client prints out when it game was supposed to end and what the global time is at the time of printing.
-Some synchronisation issues between server_play and client show up here.
-5) The chidren are forked, and the game schedule contains a lot of information, more than what is required for this assignment.
+5) The chidren are forked, and the game schedule contains a lot of information (court number, start time, end time, number of players, player ids), more than what is required for this assignment.
 This is to facilitate the building process for the upcoming assignment.
+6) If a client is timed out, the the client independently opts to close it's connection without letting the server know explicitly.
+The server will check if a client is active before scheduling a game.
+I found this solution better than letting the server keep track of time.
+7) Each client prints out useful information at each stage of the process.

 ### Sceduling Server
 1) This server uses OpenMP directives for multi-threading.